Change Default Mail App Mac How to change the default mail app on Mac

-Switching the default mail app on your Mac might sound like a small tweak, but it can be a game-changer.
-Whether you’re more comfortable with Mailbird, Outlook, Thunderbird, or Gmail, selecting your preferred email app as the go-to choice can streamline your workflow.
+Switching the default mail app on your Mac might sound like a small tweak, but it can be a game-changer for productivity and workflow efficiency.
+Whether you're more comfortable with Mailbird, Outlook, Thunderbird, or Gmail, selecting your preferred email app as the go-to choice can streamline your daily email management tasks.

-Let’s be honest: Apple Mail isn’t everyone’s cup of tea.
-But you have complete control over which app launches as your default email tool, so you don’t have to stick with the status quo.
+Let's be honest: Apple Mail isn't everyone's cup of tea.
+According to Forrester's email client research, a significant percentage of Mac users prefer third-party email applications over the default Mail app.
+But you have complete control over which app launches as your default email tool, so you don't have to stick with the status quo.

 What's a default mail app?